 Contra Costa County Environmental Health is responsible for ensuring that all food establishments are operated in compliance with applicable Local, State and Federal regulations.
 These regulations are intended to guarantee that food will be pure, safe and unadulterated.

 - Temporary Food Permit

 - Placarding Program

-Food safety specialists aim to keep restaurant and food facility proprietors in our area aware and in compliance with the minimum standards for retail food facilities, which are established by the California Retail Food Code (Cal Code).
+Food safety specialists aim to keep restaurants and food facility proprietors in our area aware and in compliance with the minimum standards for retail food facilities established by the California Retail Food Code (Cal Code).

 During our inspections, Environmental Health Services' staff teach restaurant owners and employees proper food storage and handling, bug and rodent prevention, and also ensures the food being served is unadulterated and from approved sources.
-Environmental Health Services staff help new restaurant owners get off to a good start (and prevent expensive mistakes) with our facility evaluation and plan review process.
+Environmental Health Services staff help new restaurant owners get off to a good start (and prevent expensive mistakes) with our prospective owner and plan review process.

 - Thinking of Buying a Food Facility - Read This First

 - New Owner Packet

 - FARMERS MARKETS

 - Incidental Food Facilities (Assembly Bill 2432)